appt-org/appt-website/src/data/code-samples/en/accessibility-state/net-maui.md

 # Accessibility state - .NET MAUI

-.NET MAUI does not have built-in support to indicate an accessibility state.
+In MAUI, there is no built-in support to indicate an accessibility state.

 By intercepting the handler changed event, you can set the `StateDescription` on Android or `AccessibilityValue` on iOS.